Project Sylpheed

 Project Sylpheed's plot is set in a fictional 27th century where an interstellar human empire is about to erupt into a civil war.
 The game pits the protagonist and his spacecraft, configured with a variety of weapons and augmentations, against masses of small enemy fighters and large capital warships.
 The game is interjected at various points with cutscenes that reveal the story.
 Critical opinions on Project Sylpheed were mixed; reviews varied from considering it an exciting cinematic shooter to calling it a clichéd and complicated simulator.
-Microsoft considered the game a commercial success, branding it one of Xbox 360's Platinum Collection.
+Microsoft considered the game a commercial success in Japan, with it later sold under the Platinum Collection line.